Evan-Alexander/location-holder/README.md

 * Other than HTML and CSS -
 Bootstrap and Jquery files are included for additional styling and functionality.

+## Specs
+1. User inputs a trip and the trip is stored in a Place object
+2. User sees a list of a single trip they entered in the form.
+3. User sees a list of multiples trips they entered via the form
+4. User clicks on a given trip from the list and sees the Place object details displayed in right column.

 ### License

 MIT License